dramer/BichromateSample/README.md

 ## Updates

+# 8/25/2018

+* Now uses BichroMATE Maven Repo version 3.9
+* Added the pomFactory that will take a URL and turn it into a properties file and a POM file to be added to the base webdriverfactory
+* Created a new test page:  www.bichromate.org/seleniumTestPage.html This page has Ajax script that populates a table very slowly.
+Gives   testers the opportunity to test out their selenium waits.
+* sTestBasePageObject is now abstract and includes a function isAjaxLoaded().
+Override this function for each page that has to determine   if ajax has loaded.

 # Updates
 5/29/2018  BichroMate is now in the Maven Central Repo.
 To access it you use the following Dependencies: